 There are a number of marine protected areas (MPAs) either wholly or partially within the Cornwall IFCA district.
 The current network of MPAs is made up of nine Marine Conservation Zones (MCZ) and seven European Marine Sites (EMS) (some MPA overlap).
-The area of the district which is covered by one or more MPA is 2707.3 km2, 66.7% of the district.
+At the time of publication, there are three additional Marine Conservation Zones under consultation.
+It is anticipated that these may be confirmed in the 2019-20 financial year.